André Glucksmann: Later years

 As evidence of Russia's plans to use energy blackmail, Glucksmann referenced a biting anti-Gazprom satirical song performed at the annual satirical award show "Silver Rubber Boot", which made jokes like: "If the Eurovision Song Contest denies victory to Russia again, we are going to drive to their concert and block their gas with our bodies!"
 Glucksmann cited this as evidence that the Russian people want to cut off gas to Ukraine and Europe.
 He wrote: "Consider a popular song performed by a military choir in Moscow.
 Its chorus depicts the 'radiant future' that Gazprom is preparing: 'Europe has a problem with us?
 We will cut off its gas...'
 The Russian public loves the song."

 Glucksmann supported Nicolas Sarkozy for the 2007 French presidential election.
 In August 2008, he co-signed an open letter with Václav Havel, Desmond Tutu, and Wei Jingsheng calling upon the Chinese authorities to respect human rights both during and after the 2008 Summer Olympics.
 He was also a signatory of the Prague Declaration on European Conscience and Communism.

 Death

 Glucksmann died in Paris on 10 November 2015 at the age of 78.
 In reaction to his death, the-then French president François Hollande said that Glucksmann always "listened to the suffering of peoples".
 Former president and opposition leader Nicolas Sarkozy commented on Glucksmann's death by saying: "[Glucksmann] turned a page in French thought from the second half of the 20th Century."

+Personal life

+His first wife (1958-1974) was the philosopher Christine Buci.
+He then married in March 1981 Françoise Villette, daughter of the Communist philosopher Jeannette Colombel.
+Their only child was Raphaël Glucksmann, who became a social democratic politician.